reboottime/Agentic-AI/openai-custom-gpts/README.md

 - [x] Agent Evaluation and testing, see module 2, benchmark design related content
 - Solve some of my personal assistants needs using OpenAI GPT

+## Tasks

+- [ ] Meal Management assistant built on top of Tana and OpenAi GPT
+- [ ] Recap as a whole and form agent practices
+- [ ] Download  and save materials for future references
+- [ ] AI safety and robustness practices in agent design??

 ## Course Content and My Progress

 - [x] Module 1: Custom GPT Fundamentals